Ä¢¹½ÊÓÆµ

 Also of interest is that Ohatchee has more people living here who work in computers and math than 95% of the places in the US.

-Ohatchee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Ohatchee does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Ohatchee who are college-educated is close to the national average for all communities of 21.84%: 17.70% of the adults in Ohatchee have a bachelor's degree or advanced degree.
+The education level of Ohatchee citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.70% of adults 25 and older in Ohatchee have a college degree.

 The per capita income in Ohatchee in 2022 was $40,630, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,520 for a family of four.
 However, Ohatchee contains both very wealthy and poor people as well.